11. Handling Categorical Data

 (*) Draw a similar chart using matplotlib.pyplot.bar.

-Figure 11.3 Example stacked bar plot: Age distribution for different sexes amongst all the runners
+Figure 11.3 An example stacked bar plot: age distribution for different sexes amongst all the runners.

-Even such a simple plot can be manipulated.
-For example, presidential elections were held in Poland in 2020.
-In the second round, Andrzej Duda had won against Rafał Trzaskowski.
-In Figure 11.4 we have the official results that might be presented by one of the infamous Polish TV conglomerate:
+Even such a simple chart as bar plot can be manipulated.
+In the second round of the presidential elections that were held in Poland in 2020, Andrzej Duda won against Rafał Trzaskowski.
+Figure 11.4 gives the official results that might have been presented by the pro-government media outlets:

 plt.bar([1, 2], height=[51.03, 48.97], width=0.25,